 Risk and Goals: Align investments with your risk tolerance, market knowledge, and financial objectives.

-Investing in US stocks from India offers diversification and growth potential but involves costs like TCS, capital gains tax, dividend tax, bank charges, and brokerage fees.
-Currency exchange rates and regulatory compliance are critical factors.
-Choose an investment approach (direct, mutual funds, or apps) based on your goals and expertise, and consult professionals to effectively manage tax and legal obligations.
+Investing in US stocks from India offers diversification and growth potential, but it involves costs such as TCS, capital gains tax, dividend tax, bank charges, and brokerage fees.
+Select an investment approach tailored to your goals and expertise, and consult with professionals to effectively manage your tax and legal obligations.